ghostsquad/better-slack-resource/README.md

       attachments_file: starting-msg/message.json
 ```

-That's `59` lines of code for 1 slack notification, this is also divided between 2 steps.
+That's `59` lines of code for 1 slack notification, this is also divided between 3 steps (including metadata).
 Good Grief!!!

 ## Development